marcriera/ddgo-controller-docs/usb/README.md

 ### TCPP-20014

-This controller has two handles (4 power notches and an analogue brake handle with three areas), a D-Pad and seven buttons (Select, Start, Horn, Announce, Camera, Left doors, Right doors).
+This controller has two handles (4 power notches and an analogue brake handle with three areas), a D-Pad and 7 buttons (Select, Start, Horn, Announce, Camera, Left doors, Right doors).
 In addition, it provides a 3.5 mm jack connector to plug a horn pedal.

 Internally, it is a HID device with a vendor-specific class.